A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Numerical validation

+Figure~\ref{fig:adaptive_indicator} shows the fine-level detail activity used as a local front indicator.
+The normalized indicator $\eta_{\rm norm}$ peaks at the moving Buckley--Leverett front, and the marked cells, defined as the top $5\%$ most active interior cells after excluding a narrow boundary buffer from the visualization, are localized around the front at both reported PVI values.
+This is the expected behavior of a multiresolution indicator: smooth regions carry weak fine-level detail activity, whereas the steep transition generates a localized signal.
+The calculation is not a fully adaptive transport simulation, because the solution is still advanced on a fixed finite-volume grid.
+It nevertheless demonstrates that the bounded-domain multiresolution layer provides the spatial activity information needed for a later adaptive extension.

-Taken together, Figures~\ref{fig:probe_saturation}--\ref{fig:detail_energies} support the intended interpretation of the method.
-The conservative finite-volume backbone reproduces the physically relevant one-dimensional Buckley--Leverett dynamics, including breakthrough behavior, front location, and conservative balance.
-The bounded-interval multiwavelet layer reconstructs the evolving state with essentially exact fidelity relative to the internal finite-volume solution and simultaneously exposes the hierarchical organization of the transported profile.
-The numerical experiments therefore achieve the principal objective of the present work: to establish a reliable deterministic Buckley--Leverett solver in which a bounded-interval multiwavelet structure has already been incorporated without compromising conservative, shock-compatible transport.
+Taken together, Figures~\ref{fig:probe_saturation}--\ref{fig:adaptive_indicator} support the intended interpretation of the method.
+The finite-volume backbone reproduces the reference Buckley--Leverett dynamics, including breakthrough behavior, front location, and mass balance.
+The bounded-interval multiwavelet layer reconstructs the accepted finite-volume state with essentially exact fidelity and exposes the hierarchical organization of the transported profile.
+The thresholding and adaptive-indicator diagnostics show that the hierarchy also provides controlled compression, global mass-preservation diagnostics, and localized front-activity information.
+These results establish the present formulation as a conservative finite-volume Buckley--Leverett solver equipped with a bounded-domain multiresolution analysis layer.